Education & Experience

 What do clients say about Neil?

-Clients describe Neil as “someone who is friendly and willing to go the extra mile for his clients” and “extremely clever as far as filing a strategy to get a good deal is concerned”.
+Clients describe Neil as “someone who is very friendly and willing to go the extra mile for his clients” and “very clever when it comes to finding a creative strategy to secure a good deal”.